jraiskin/Automated_categorization_medication/log_progress_lab.md

         - Ensemble methods.
         - Leverage external sources of information.
 We dont have context (like patient file).
             Might look into MeSH / UMLS (look for substance / drug semantic type).

+- **18/5:**
+Workstation computer is working (with work-around to get python packages to work just barely).
+Scraping data from Compendium, in progress.
+Currently at step 6k (out of circa 29k).
+Found a tool for listing all articles in a Wikipedia category, [PetScan](https://petscan.wmflabs.org).
+For a list of ATC-related articles, go to [This PetScan page](https://petscan.wmflabs.org/?psid=1039824).
+Started working on Wikipedia scraping script.
+Todo:
+    - Continue scraping procedure on compendium (step 6k).
+    - Work on scraping from wikipedia.de.
+ as well    - After getting the scraped data, run the Jaccard sim procedure again, with the enhanced data
+        (using both prescriptions and active agents).
+    - Send Patrick a CSV file to assess the procedure's accuracy at different similarity thresholds.
+        Sample more at lower similarity thresholds.
+    - Plot evaluation metrics for RNN and linear classifier vs. # of keystrokes.
+        For this I need to train the RNN model and checkpoint.
+    - Run RNN classifiers without filtering characters.
+    - Transform input data (for both neural and linear forms):
+        - Inject random noise (pick line proportional to its length and inject noise proportional to hyper parameter).
+    - Thing to keep in mind (currently not a high priority):
+        - Ensemble methods.
+        - Leverage external sources of information.
+We dont have context (like patient file).
+            Might look into MeSH / UMLS (look for substance / drug semantic type).